Bergeron’s 3rd straight 2-goal game lifts Bruins over Sabres

+“It’s one of those things where at times the puck’s going in, you get some puck luck and other times it doesn’t,” Bergeron said.
+“To me it’s always about details, making sure I play the right way and that’s where we’re at as a line. ...
+It’s one of those things, you take it when it’s going well and you try to keep working on it.”

-Brandon Carlo also scored and Jaroslav Halak made 26 saves for Boston.
-It was Halak’s third shutout of the season.
+Jaroslav Halak made 26 saves for Boston for his third shutout of the season and the 50th of his career.
+Brandon Carlo added an empty-net goal.

+“It’s special, but it’s a team win right now,” Halak said.
+“We did a lot of good things.
+We just need to keep building on it, keep playing that way.”

 Bergeron opened the scoring with 21.3 seconds left in the first.
 With Marcus Johansson in the penalty box for holding, Bergeron finished a tic-tac-toe sequence from David Pastrnak and Brad Marchand, scoring on a low one-timer from the slot.